In this blog, we're going to attempt to answer the very basic question, "What is composting?"

 If dear reader, you know of more research on this, please share your knowledge on the comment space below!

-we must compost right away using what we have.
-And what we have to start with are the following composting methods and a very simple recipe:
+We can begin to compost right away using what we have.
+And what we have to start with are the following methods.
+But first, an overview.

 How to Compost (An Overview)